railsbridge-boston/cookbook/README.md

 ### Venue Coordinator

-Send NERD a list of names of everyone who might be there.
+Send the venue a list of names of everyone who might be there.

 * It must be submitted 3 days in advance so they can distribute it to the security desk.